Eusebia Cosme

-Eusebia Cosme Almanza (5 March 1908 – 11 July 1976) was an Afro-Cuban poetry reciter and actress who gained widespread fame in the 1930s.
+Eusebia Cosme Almanza (5 March 1908 – 11 July 1976) was a Cuban poetry reciter and actress who gained widespread fame in the 1930s.
 Because of racial segregation, Cosme did not pursue an acting career in the traditional Cuban theater, instead focusing on the art of declamation, or poetry reading.
 She was the sole Cuban woman and one of the few black women to participate in African-themed declamation.
 Her performances went beyond reciting the poems, as she used gestures, facial expression and vocal rhythm to convey the emotion of the written word.
 Focusing on works that served as social commentary on race, gender, and the disparity of the position of blacks in both Latin America and the United States, Cosme was recognized as a master of her craft.
 Beginning her career in variety shows, she performed in Cuba until the late 1930s, before embarking on international tours.

 In 1938, Cosme moved to the United States.
 She became a naturalized US citizen in the 1940s.
 She performed to sold-out houses at venues including Carnegie Hall, The Town Hall, and historically black universities.
 She performed with both Marian Anderson and Langston Hughes, and brought the works of African-American poets to Hispanic audiences via The Eusebia Cosme Show, which aired on CBS Radio from 1943 to 1945.
 She performed recitations in the United States through the late 1950s, worked as an abstract painter in the 1960s, and began acting in film and television in 1964.
 Cosme lived in Mexico City from 1966 to 1973, when she appeared in such films as The Pawnbroker and White Roses for My Black Sister.
 Her most noted role was as "Mamá Dolores", which she played repeatedly in her career.
 She first played this character, from Felix B. Caignet's radio drama El Derecho de nacer (The Right of Birth), in a 1955 stage performance in New York City.
 She repeated it in both the 1966 film and telenovela by the same name.
 In 1971 she filmed a spin-off, Mamá Dolores.
 Her performance in the 1966 film was recognized with the Premio Ónix as best actress.

 After suffering a stroke in Mexico City in 1973, Cosme was moved to the United States and lived her final years in Miami.
 Located in Mexico, her effects were donated to the Schomburg Center for Research in Black Culture at the New York Public Library in Harlem.
 The archive has become an important resource for academics studying race, gender and social perception of not only Afro-Cubans in her era but also within the wider community of the African diaspora.